zoxpx/pxdocs/content/reference/release-notes/portworx.md

 This is a minor patch release with the following fixes/enhancements.

 * PWX-6655 - Fix to allow storageless nodes to reuse their node ids in k8s
-* PWX-6410 - Fix a bug where PX may detach unused loopback devices that are not owned by PX on restarts.
+* PWX-6410 - Fix a bug where Portworx may detach unused loopback devices that are not owned by Portworx on restarts.
 * PWX-6713 - Allow update of per volume queue depth

 ## 1.6.1.3